groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/web.md

 HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
 Known as the language of the web, HTML has evolved with requirements of new information to be displayed as part of web pages.

-It takes a number of file types when building a webpage.
+It takes many file types when building a webpage.
 Web file formats define the standards for the development of webpages and are related to the platform in which these are built.
 A complete website can be built consisting of static as well as dynamic web pages.

-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), XML (Extensible Markup Language), CSS (Cascading Style Sheets), JSON (JavaScript Object Notation), and others.
+Common web file extensions and their associate file formats include HTML (HyperText Markup Language), ASP (Active Server Pages), XML (Extensible Markup Language), CSS (Cascading Style Sheets), JSON (JavaScript Object Notation), and others.

 ## Supported web file conversions